Leadership Skills: Organizing Tasks for SuccessStrategy & Transformation

 Organizing a start-up

 In a start-up environment, the organizational leader needs to translate the fruits of the task analysis into defined functions, requirements, and outcomes.
 Good leaders then align these functions and requirements to capabilities.
 This process’s tools and techniques may include work breakdown structures, RACI matrices, or the application of agile and scaled agile techniques for self-organizing teams.
 Interestingly, the same skills are required to organize, implement, and then ultimately disband ad hoc teams (e.g., Tiger teams and focus groups).
-Key things for the leader to keep in mind during the organization design process:
+Key things for the leader to keep in mind during the organization design process are:

 - Keep the larger organization’s mission or “DNA” in mind; the new team should operate within and contribute to a broader capability.
 Once the organization’s design is confirmed, members should be able to explain how the new team supports and enhances the overall organization’s mission.